jychen630/AboutMe/README.md

 ![simple_sae_diagram](assets/image-13.png)

 Caption: Diagram of a sparse autoencoder.
-Note that the intermediate activations are sparse, with only 2 nonzero values.
+The intermediate activations are sparse, with only 2 nonzero values.
 Note that a relu function should be applied to the sparse vector, before applying the decoder, which is not shown in the diagram.The original image is from Adam Karvonen's blog, "[An Intuitive Explanation of Sparse Autoencoders for LLM Interpretability](https://adamkarvonen.github.io/machine_learning/2024/06/11/sae-intuitions.html)".

 The authors who trained the llama SAEs picked $d$ to be a multiple of the hidden dimension of the hidden layer of the llama model.
 This constant factor, also called the *expansion factor* is 8 or 32 for each SAE.
 Specifically, by llama architecture, the input activation dimension is 4096, and the SAE’s encoded representation is a vector of length 32k (4096 x 8) or 128k (4096 x 32).
 Further take the expansion factor of 8 as an example.
 The encoder, i.e a matrix, is of shape (4096, 4096\*8) and the decoder, i.e another matrix, is of shape (4096\*8, 4096).
-Note that the second input shape and output shape are the same, both are of 4096, which is again by design of SAE that aims to reconstruct the original activation values.
+Note that the encoder's input shape and decoder's output shape are the same, both are of 4096, which is again by design of SAE that aims to reconstruct the original activation values.

 \~footnote{During SAE training, the loss was designed to encourage the sparsity of the vector (i.e, very few values out of $d$ values are non-zero), and encourage the reconstructed matrix to be as close as possible to the original matrix.
 The sparsity loss is an L1 loss, summing over all the elements in the vector.
 The reconstruction loss is an L2 loss, summing over the error between each individual element between the original and reconstructed matrices.}